galacticcouncil/Basilisk-docs/docs/product_xyk.md

 ## Providing Liquidity {#lp}

-Because of the decentralized manner of an AMM, anyone can become a liquidity provider (LP) for a pool by depositing an equivalent value of each underlying token in return for an LP share.
+Thanks to the decentralized manner of an AMM, anyone can become a liquidity provider (LP) for a pool by depositing an equivalent value of each underlying token in return for an LP share.

 LPs are rewarded with fees for providing this liquidity based on the trading activity experienced by this individual liquidity pool that they have selected to LP for.